lodash-archive/lodash-cli/CONTRIBUTING.md

   Use two spaces for indentation.
 No tabs.

 - **Naming**:<br>
-  Keep variable and method names concise and descriptive.<br>
+  Keep variable & method names concise & descriptive.<br>
-  Variable names `index`, `collection`, and `callback` are preferable to `i`, `arr`, and `fn`.
+  Variable names `index`, `collection`, & `callback` are preferable to `i`, `arr`, & `fn`.

 - **Quotes**:<br>
   Single-quoted strings are preferred to double-quoted strings; however, please use a double-quoted string if the value contains a single-quote character to avoid unnecessary escaping.

 - **Comments**:<br>
-  Please use single-line comments to annotate significant additions, and [JSDoc-style](http://www.2ality.com/2011/08/jsdoc-intro.html) comments for new methods.
+  Please use single-line comments to annotate significant additions, & [JSDoc-style](http://www.2ality.com/2011/08/jsdoc-intro.html) comments for new methods.